nkittsteiner/MLND-capstone-project/report.md

 In this exploration the idea behind forecasting a variable it's part of a regression problem.
 It's possible to use several algorithms and techniques.
 Nevertheless, in the context of this investigation, the set of algorithms to use focused on resolving the problem of predicting the ETH price are:

 - Linear Regression: The most common and simple method when it's used to forecast a variable based on a different set of features.
-The set of input parameters used are <i>de facto</i> parameters
+Linear regression basically creates a line, or an hyperplane in the case of multiple features in such way that can match roughly the features with a predicted price using previous training points.
+The set of input parameters used are <i>de facto</i> parameters.
 - K-Nearest Neighbors Reggressor: Often used for clustering problems, also have application on time series analysis and financial predictors.
-The only parameter changed is the number of neighbors to two.
+The idea behind K-NN is to get the closests training examples based on the distance to the new point.
+The numbers of samples can be set constant, in this case the number of neighbors is two.
-- Random Forest Regressor: The set of parameters also are default parameters in this case.
+- Random Forest Regressor: The random forest algorithm it's part of the ensemble methods that create estimators or week learners based on sub-models, combining this predictions in order to improve robustness.
+In the case of Random Forest algorithm each tree in the ensemble it's created and picked based on a random subsets of the features.
+The idea of using this technique to this problem is to look how well this randomness in picking features could improve on the regression prediction.
+The set of parameters also are default parameters in this case.
-- Ada Boost Regressor: In the case of this algorithm, the configuration parameters are different to the default values.
+- Ada Boost Regressor: It's another ensemble method which based on a sequence of week learners, make each learner check the errors of the past learner.
+Each learner will be punished if the points are misclassified based on a loss function, then the model combines all this weigthen models, discarding the models that has high loss on accuracy.
+The idea to use this supervised method is similar that in Random Forest Regressor, evaluates how well the model based on the specific parameters can beat the Linear Regression.
+In the case of this algorithm, the configuration parameters are different to the default values.
 Specifically the base estimator is set to a decision tree regressor with max depth of 10.
-- Gradient Boosting Regressor: Has another input configuration:
+- Gradient Boosting Regressor: It's another ensemble methods that has a Boosting technique similar to AdaBoost but has a differentiable loss functions.
+The idea of using this algorithm is similar at picking Random Forest and Ada Boost.
+It has another parameter configuration described next:
     - Number of estimators: 1000
     - Max depth: 4
     - Minimun sample split: 2